India internet taxi ban welcome, but provide more transport for women, say activists

 "Lots of women use these cab services and by banning these taxis, it will take away their freedom.
 The taxis are cheap and fast and the few alternatives are less safe or more expensive."

-The 27-year-old woman told police she was raped late on Friday as she travelled home from a party.
+The 27-year-old woman told police she was raped late on Friday as she traveled home from a party.

 The assault happened almost two years after a fatal gang rape of a woman by six assailants aboard a Delhi bus, a case that led to nationwide protests and forced the government to address demands for heavier sentences for rape.